Container Gardening: Best Vegetables to Grow in Pots

 1. Tomatoes

-Choose a large enough container (at least 10 gallons) and water it well.
+Choose a large enough pot (at least 10 gallons) and water it well.
 Tomatoes grow happily when given an oya or self-watering container that will ensure consistent watering.
-Plant one tomato plant per container and add a trellis when you plant.
+Plant one tomato plant per container, and add a trellis when you plant.
 Determinate varieties are best for all but the largest containers.

 Read this post to learn more about how to grow tomatoes.